editahenriquez/editahenriquez/README.md

 ## About Me

-I'm a fairly courios person, developer who loves to expand my knowledge and enjoy building amazing and meaninful things.
+I'm a fairly courios person who loves to expand my knowledge and enjoy building amazing and meaninful things.
 I specialize in web development full stack.

 - 🌱 Currently learning JavaScript and React